 The attorney could fix it in one hour.
 An auto mechanic could fix it in two hours.
-(Note: the auto mechanic is not as good at fixing cars, or at doing law, as the attorney - the attorney is better at both)
+(Note: the auto mechanic is not as good at fixing cars, or at doing law, as the attorney.)

 Let's say the auto mechanic charges \$50 an hour and the attorney charges \$200 per hour.